|

 assembly is reasonably stable.

-Install the other 2 at 90 degrees to the first 2 on this side, then
+Install the other two at 90 degrees to the first pair on this side, then

 Turn over, remove the hub filler material and install the remaining